 Stay to starboard, and pass port to port.
 If you alter your route in response to an approaching vessel, steer to your right (starboard).
 This is standard boating procedure.

 Be respectful of other people using the waterway.
-Stay in public areas, avoid private property.
+Stay in public areas, avoid private property unless it is for an emergency.
 Offer assistance if another person is in distress.
+Avoid shouting, being loud, or splashing as you paddle past anglers.

 Angler Rights on Public Streams